-Learn to better Manage Farm Livestock
+Learn to Better Manage Farm Livestock

 Livestock farming today is not what it once was.
 Globalisation of markets; food processing technologies, farm mechanisation and bioscience developments have changed all of that.

 The bulk of farm production throughout much of the 20th century may have been on medium scale properties, often family owned farms.
 Today we have large scale farming enterprises, operating on a much larger scale; exporting livestock products all around the world.
-The scale of operation an competition in markets has often created extreme competition for small scale farming.
+The scale of operation and competition in markets has often created extreme competition for small scale farming.

 These developments have also created opportunities though for small scale farming if you are in tune with industry.

 Large scale farms may be very good at producing a lot of the same thing at a very low price; but they are poor at producing small quantities of expensive products; particularly if that production requires intensive input from a knowledgeable and skilled workforce.